Reset cursor

 Cursor

-For continued calling of the API, include thecursor from the previous response in the request body of your next call to the API, instead of the ResetCursor object.
-This will start fetching data from the last indicated position to avoid missing any data.
+For continued calling of the API, you should save the cursor you receive from each response.
+In your next call to the API, include the cursor from the previous response in the request body to start fetching data from the last indicated position.
+This allows you to resume from where you left off without missing any events.

 - Example cursor